-Our podiatry team are highly skilled in treating Diabetic foot conditions, and performing annual Diabetes foot assessments, people with Diabetes are particularly prone to foot problems.
-The great thing is, most of these problems are preventable with treatment and advice from our podiatry team.
-We recommend that people with diabetes have their feet checked every year for low risk feet and every 3 – 6 months for high risk feet.
+People with Diabetes are particularly prone to foot problems.
+Our podiatry team are highly skilled in treating Diabetes related foot conditions and performing Diabetes foot assessments.
+The great thing is many of these problems are preventable with treatment and advice from our podiatry team.
+We recommend that people with diabetes have their feet checked at least every 6-12 months for low-risk feet and every 1-2 months for high-risk feet.

-The assessment will include looking at the following:
+The assessment may include looking at the following:

-- Blood flow to the feet (circulation), using a Doppler ultrasound
+- Blood flow to the feet (circulation), using a vascular Doppler ultrasound

-- Feeling and reflexes (nerves), as determined by monofilament testing
+- Sensations (Feeling) and reflexes (nerves), as determined by monofilament testing

 - Unusual foot shapes (including bunions, claw toes and hammer toes)